thinkinglabs/thinkinglabs.github.io/_posts/2021-04-06-five-years-of-public-speaking.md

 limited in the number of words or characters for the abstract.
 Use the additional information to the organisers to provide extra content on top of the abstract.
 Also, add a timeline or at least an outline.
 Do not forget to mention learning outcomes for your session.
+It helps reviewers to make up an idea of how well the session will be delivered.

 Some conferences ask for past speaking experience.
 Obviously, when you start with public speaking, you cannot provide this.
 You have to start somewhere.